 Trust and other issues in a relationship

-Every time you find yourself in the wrong path, you can steer yourself towards the right direction through better understanding, or you can let go of the wheel and find a new romance.
-[Read: 12 real signs of true love in a happy relationship]
+Every time you find yourself on the wrong path, you can steer yourself towards the right direction through better understanding, or you can let go of the wheel and find a new romance.
+[Read: The real signs of true love in a happy relationship]

 Trust and finding faults in love